-Alvaro makes his home with his father and his mother.
-Carrying water, running errands and cleaning are his household duties.
+Alvaro lives with his father and his mother.
+At home, duties include carrying water, running errands and cleaning.
 His father is not employed and his mother is sometimes employed.
 There are 3 children in the family.

 Alvaro lives in the hillside community of Barrio Sinaí, home to approximately 2,300 residents.
 Typical houses are constructed of dirt floors, mud walls and palm leaf roofs.
 The most commonly spoken language is Spanish.